Aaron100-prog/futurecasio.github.io/index.md

   <center>
     <p><br></p>
     <p><br></p>
-    <p>We will use surveys to make sure that our ideas are accepted by our customers or to ask them if our recent update was a sucess or a total flop.</p>
+    <p>Participate in our surveys to ensure that we make our products even better and give you, our customers, the very best.</p>
     <p><br></p>
   </center>
 </div>